oschettler/fritz/MiniLang.md

 Multiple conditions may be checked at once.

-  if a in
+  if a
+    < 10:
+      print "A is below ten"
+      continue
+    = 5:
-    5: print "A is five"
+      print "A is five"
+    = 7:
-    7: print "A is seven"
+      print "A is seven"
     else:
       print "All other cases"

+In this construct, the branches don't fall through as they do in "C".
+Instead, if you want to have a branch fall through, you **continue** to the next branch.

 Conditions may also be used as expression.

-  var b: 5 if a = 5 else 7
+  b: 5 if a = 5 else 7

 ## Loops

-There are two types of loops:
+There are two types of loops.
+All of them use the **while** keyword.

   a: false
   while a = false: